 This course examines planning science instruction to include inquiry and integrated concepts, developing authentic assessments, involving a variety of tools, creating and maintaining a safe laboratory and a learning environment that meets the needs of diverse learners in science education.
 This course requires additional field experience hours.

-College/Department: School of Education
+College/Department: School of Education Repeat Status: Not repeatable for credit

-Prerequisites: EDUC 284 [Min Grade: D] and EDUC 285 [Min Grade: D] and EDUC 286 [Min Grade: D]
+Prerequisites: EDUC 284 [Min Grade: D] and EDUC 285 [Min Grade: D]